Ask the Archivist: Heirloom Hunting

 Q. How would genealogists know what family heirlooms they’re missing?

 A. Listen to stories and review old photo albums with artifacts in mind.
-Then ask around: “I wonder where that old went to?”
+Then ask around: “I wonder where that old [insert object] went to?”
 A discussion may uncover leads.

 Q. Where do heirlooms that get separated from their families usually end up?